Shivamsinghmer/Portfolio2-0-Exercise/README.md

-# Portfolio2-0-Exercise
+## Classroom Project 2 by Sheryians Coding School

-This is a modern and responsive portfolio website built as part of an exercise at Sheryians Coding School.
-It showcases my skills, projects, and experience as a frontend developer.
+This is a modern, responsive portfolio template built with Tailwind CSS! 🌟 It helped me sharpen my skills in creating clean, minimalistic, and fully responsive designs.

+## Live Demo

+You can see a live demo of this website (https://portfolio-template-webwithaman.netlify.app/)